ATLRx

 The body’s endocannabinoid system includes endocannabinoids.
 These substances, which are often referred to as endogenous cannabinoids (the prefix “endo” or “endogenous” meaning “inside”), are created by many organs and tissues throughout the body and share structural similarities with the cannabinoids found in cannabis.

-The body can produce endocannabinoids to help regulate a variety of bodily processes, including pain, memory, mood, immunity, sleep, and responses to stress.
+The body can produce endocannabinoids to help regulate a variety of bodily processes.
 The two primary endocannabinoids are 2-AG and anandamide (AEA) (2-arachidonoylglycerol).
 Endocannabinoids, in other words, support the smooth operation of vital biological processes.

 Related Article: A Closer Look at the Endocannabinoid System